-Diseases like black shank and Granville wilt are caused by microscopic organisms that live in the soil.
+Diseases like black shank, Granville wilt, and Fusarium wilt are caused by microorganisms that live in the soil.
 Any activity that moves soil from one place to another can spread these diseases.
-Crop rotation, early root and stalk destruction, and a resistant variety should all be used before considering use of a pesticide to control black shank or Granville wilt.
+Crop rotation, early root and stalk destruction, and a resistant variety should all be used before considering the use of a pesticide to control black shank, Granville wilt, or Fusarium wilt.

-Disease Control

 Table 3.
-DISEASES OF TOBACCO SEEDLINGS
+Diseases of tobacco seedlings

-Disease Material Terramaster 4EC Rate
+Disease Material Rate

-Pythium Root Rot ( Pythium spp.)
-Terramaster 4EC Preventative: 1.4 fl oz/100 gal may be
+Pythium Root Rot Terramaster 4EC Preventative:

+(Pythium spp.)
+1.0 fl oz/100 gal may be

-(1 yuuum spp.) applied twice, as long as
+applied twice, as long as

 applications are 3 weeks

 apart.
 1.0 fl oz/100 gal

 may be used as a third

 application as long as it

 is made no later than

 eight weeks after

 seeding.

 Curative : 1.4 fl oz/100

 gal

-$\frac{2^{nd} \text{ Curative}}{\text{oz}/100 \text{ gal.}}$ : 1-1.4 fl

-Domarks: Can be used before or after symptoms app

-symptoms reappear, a second

-.oz./100 gallons of water may

-f transplants, regardless of the

-MUST BE EVÊNLY D DISTRIBUTED.
-When mixi ng, first form dilute emulsion,

-mulsion evenly and thorough
+Remarks: Can be used before or after symptoms appear, but no earlier than 2 weeks after seeding.
+If symptoms reappear, a second application can be made no later than 8 weeks after seeding.
+No more than 2.8 fl.oz./100 gallons of water may be applied to any crop of transplants, regardless of the number of applications.
+MUST BE EVENLY DISTRIBUTED.
+When mixing, first form dilute emulsion, then distribute diluted emulsion evenly and thoroughly in float bed water.
+FRAC Code 14.

-Target Spot Penncozeb 75DF 0.5 lb/100 gal (1 level
+Target Spot Penncozeb 75DF 0.5 lb/100 gal (1 level (Thanatephorus tsp/gal) cucumeris); Blue Mold (Peronospora tabacina); Anthracnose (Colletotrichum gloeosporioides)

-(Thanatephorus tsp/gal)

-cucumeris); Blue Mold

-(Peronospora

-tabacina); Anthracnose 2

-(Colletotrichum gloeosporioides)

-ine foliar spray to the point of f run-off to ensure thorough

-coverage.
-Begin applica ations before disease has been observed, but not before

-a dime.
-Use 3 gal of spray m

-plants are about the size of a dime.
-Use 6 gal /1000 s q. ft. when the canopy has

-closed and plants are clo ose to ready for transplanting.
-Repeat applications on a 5-7

-ew growth.
-Some tobacco con npanies may prohibit use of

-mancozeb products like
+Remarks: Apply as a fine foliar spray to the point of run-off to ensure thorough coverage.
+Begin applications before disease has been observed, but not before seedlings are the size of a dime.
+Use 3 gal of spray mixture /1000 sq. ft. when plants are about the size of a dime.
+Use 6 gal /1000 sq. ft. when the canopy has closed and plants are close to ready for transplanting.
+Repeat applications on a 5-day interval to protect new growth.
+Some tobacco companies may prohibit the use of mancozeb products like Penncozeb in 2020.
+FRAC Code M3.

 Target Spot Quadris 0.14 fl oz (4 ml)/1,000

 (Thanatephorus sq.ft.

 cucumeris) (6.0 fl oz/A)

-[c]) label allows only 1 applic rage (5 gal/1,000 sq. ft.).
-The

-and requires the label be in the possession of the user at the time of application

-Follow-up sprays are all owed in the field according to the Quadris federal label
+Remarks: Apply in enough water for thorough coverage (3-5 gal/1,000 sq. ft.).
+The Special Local Need (24[c]) label allows only 1 application before transplanting and requires the label to be in the possession of the user at the time of application.
+Follow-up sprays are allowed in the field according to the Quadris federal label.
+FRAC Code 11

-Blue mold Aliette 0.5 lb (8 oz)/50 gal
+Blue mold Aliette 0.5 lb/50 gal (Peronospora tabacina ı) 8.0 fl oz/A

-(Peronospora tabacina) 010 10 (0 02),00 gai

-; apply no more than 0.6 lb/1, 000 sq.ft; CAN BURN

-PLANTS IF WASHED ) INTO MEDIA OR FLOA T WATER ; no more than 2
+Remarks: Foliar spray; apply no more than 0.6 lb/1,000 sq.ft; CAN BURN PLANTS IF WASHED INTO MEDIA OR FLOAT WATER; no more than 2 sprays/greenhouse season.
+FRAC Code 33.

-sprays/greenhouse seasc

-Angular Leaf Spot or Agri-mycin 17, Fire- 100-200 ppm

-Wildfire (Pseudomonas wall 17WP, Harbour, (2-4 tsp/3gal)
+Angular Leaf Spot or Agrimycin 17, Fire- 100-200 ppm Wildfire (Pseudomonas Wall 17WP, Harbour, (2-4 tsp/3gal) syringae p.v. tobacci) etc.

-etc.

-syringae) Remarks: Foliar Spray- ${100 \text{ ppm}} = 4 \text{ oz/50 gal or } \frac{1}{2}$ or 1 lb/ 100 gal; curative use. lb/100 gal; preventative use.
+Remarks: Foliar Spray- 100 ppm = 4 oz/50 gal or 0.5 lb/100 gal for preventative use.
+200 ppm = 0.5 lb/50 gal or 1.0 lb/100 gal for curative use.